LazurasLong/hackfield-su/README.md

 Based on my Ludum Dare 27 submission from 2013.

-Used 3rd party content: Phaser 3.11 (subject to change)
+Used 3rd party content:

+* Phaser 3.11 (will upgrade with upcoming versions)
+* Silkscreen font

 # How to install